Automated journalism

-Automated journalism, also known as algorithmic journalism or robot journalism, is a term that attempts to describe modern technological processes that have infilitrated the journalistic profession, such as news articles generated by computer programs.
-There are four main fields of application for automated journalism, namely automated content production, Data Mining, news dissemination and content optimization.
-Through artificial intelligence (AI) software, stories are produced automatically by computers rather than human reporters.
+Automated journalism, also known as algorithmic journalism or robot journalism, is a term that attempts to describe modern technological processes that have infiltrated the journalistic profession, such as news articles and videos generated by computer programs.
+There are four main fields of application for automated journalism, namely automated content production, data mining, news dissemination and content optimization.
+Through generative artificial intelligence, stories are produced automatically by computers rather than human reporters.
+In the 2020s, generative pre-trained transformers have enabled the generation of more sophisticated articles, simply by providing prompts.

+Automated journalism is sometimes seen as an opportunity to free journalists from routine reporting, providing them with more time for complex tasks.
+It also allows efficiency and cost-cutting, alleviating some financial burden that many news organizations face.
+However, automated journalism is also perceived as a threat to the authorship and quality of news and a threat to the livelihoods of human journalists.

+History

+Historically, the process involved an algorithm that scanned large amounts of provided data, selected from an assortment of pre-programmed article structures, ordered key points, and inserted details such as names, places, amounts, rankings, statistics, and other figures.
 These programs interpret, organize, and present data in human-readable ways.
-Typically, the process involves an algorithm that scans large amounts of provided data, selects from an assortment of pre-programmed article structures, orders key points, and inserts details such as names, places, amounts, rankings, statistics, and other figures.
 The output can also be customized to fit a certain voice, tone, or style.

-Data science and AI companies such as Automated Insights, Narrative Science, United Robots and Monok develop and provide these algorithms to news outlets.
-As of 2016, only a few media organizations have used automated journalism.
-Early adopters include news providers such as the Associated Press, Forbes, ProPublica, and the Los Angeles Times.

 Early implementations were mainly used for stories based on statistics and numerical figures.
 Common topics include sports recaps, weather, financial reports, real estate analysis, and earnings reviews.

+Data science and AI companies such as Automated Insights, Narrative Science, United Robots and Monok develop and provide these algorithms to news outlets.
+In 2016, early adopters included news providers such as the Associated Press, Forbes, ProPublica, and the Los Angeles Times.

 StatSheet, an online platform covering college basketball, runs entirely on an automated program.
+In 2006, Thomson Reuters announced their switch to automation to generate financial news stories on its online news platform.
+Reuters used a tool called Tracer.
+An algorithm called Quakebot published a story about a 2014 California earthquake on The Los Angeles Times website within three minutes after the shaking had stopped.

 The Associated Press began using automation to cover 10,000 minor baseball leagues games annually, using a program from Automated Insights and statistics from MLB Advanced Media.
 Outside of sports, the Associated Press also uses automation to produce stories on corporate earnings.
-In 2006, Thomson Reuters announced their switch to automation to generate financial news stories on its online news platform.
-More famously, an algorithm called Quakebot published a story about a 2014 California earthquake on The Los Angeles Times website within three minutes after the shaking had stopped.

-Automated journalism is sometimes seen as an opportunity to free journalists from routine reporting, providing them with more time for complex tasks.
-It also allows efficiency and cost-cutting, alleviating some financial burden that many news organizations face.
-However, automated journalism is also perceived as a threat to the authorship and quality of news and a threat to the livelihoods of human journalists.
+Since 2014, Associated Press has been publishing quarterly financial stories with help from Automated Insights.